-Family Security ATM Machines don’t have to be a high-risk decision.
+Family Security ATM doesn’t have to be a high-risk decision.

-- What if we need to use the outside bank ATM machine after hours?
+- What if we need to use the outside bank ATM after hours?

 - What steps should we take to make the process safer for our family?

-- What if someone approaches to rob us while using the ATM machine?
+- What if someone approaches to rob us while using the ATM?

 Family Security ATM: The Need for a Security Plan

-Most families have not formally discussed ATM Machine robbery “what if” scenarios.
+Most families have not formally discussed ATM robbery “what if” scenarios.

-- Will your family be prepared or will have to rely on instinct in response to a robbery?
+- Will your family be prepared, or will you have to rely on instinct in response to a robbery?

-- What if their response instincts are wrong or their reactions inappropriate?
+- What if their response instincts are wrong or their reactions are inappropriate?

 - Will they cooperate or fight with the robber under stress and fear?

-- Have you discussed what to do if the ATM machine robber wants to kidnap you?
+- Have you discussed what to do if the ATM robber wants to kidnap you?

 Family Security ATM: Machines

 ATM cash machines have been incorporated into our way of life.
-They offer a real convenience to those on the run but at the same time offer an element of risk.
+They offer real convenience to those on the run, but at the same time offer an element of risk.

-Using an ATM machine safely requires awareness and a little planning.
+Using an ATM safely requires awareness and a little planning.

 - Most ATM robbery victims are women and were alone when robbed.